-hw id
+hw\id

-Identifies the hardware subsystem within the source that generated this report.
+Identifies the hardware subsystem within the network device that generated this report.
 For example, in a chassis with multiple linecards this could identify a specific linecard, or a subsystem within a linecard.
+The hw\id is unique within the scope of a Switch id.